gorakraj/earlyexit_onnx/README.md

 # EEE

-# An Early Exit Neural Network bencmark repository in .onnx format
+# An Early Exit Neural Network benchmark repository in .onnx format

 This is a collection of benchmark papers for Early Exit neural networks from recent literature.
 The start point was the survey paper by researchers at SamsungAI, https://arxiv.org/abs/2106.05022. [see Table 1 on page 5]